Segowadang/nockchain/README.md

 ```

 ### Step 8: Run Miner
 Mining Genesis block needs to **"Setup a script + a bitcoin rpc"**.
 If want to bypass mining the Genesis block, then continue the following steps.
-If want to mine Genesis block, then Follow this step first.
+If want to mine Genesis block, then Follow step [Mine Genesis Block](https://github.com/0xmoei/nockchain/blob/main/README.md#mining-genesis-block) first.

 * Open a screen:
 ```bash